-The researchers found that many SSDI and SSI applicants are denied disability benefits because doctors find them able to handle isolated job-related tasks.
+The researchers found that many SSDI/SSI and SSI applicants are denied disability benefits because doctors find them able to handle isolated job-related tasks.

 What these evaluations fail to capture is how the applicant may be physically unable to perform that same task for the entirety of their 40-hour work week.
 A doctor may also find that an applicant is mentally competent to continue working as they historically have.
 The testing that they perform may not capture how noises or distractions may exacerbate their condition making it impossible for them to get anything done.

 Another problem with the current approach to testing is that it fails to account for comorbid conditions or those that are brought about by co-existing mental and physical health concerns.
 They don’t take into account how medicines that an applicant may take may adversely impact their ability to work either.